AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/understanding-the-microsoft-dynamics-sync.md

 * [Opportunities](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-opportunity-sync.md)
 * [Custom entities](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-custom-entity-sync.md)

+The [credentials you enter in Marketo for Dynamics](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365/step-2-of-3-set-up.md) are used to sync data over.

 >[!NOTE]
 >
->The [credentials you enter in Marketo for Dynamics](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365/step-2-of-3-set-up.md) are used to sync data over.

->[!CAUTION]
->
->We do not currently support sandbox refresh for Marketo Dynamics Sync.
-If you need to refresh your Dynamics CRM sandbox, a new Marketo sandbox will be required.
-Please contact your Customer Success Manager for additional details.
+>Instance copy is not supported if the source instance is integrated with Microsoft Dynamics.